ashtawy/CarND-Behavioral-Cloning-P3/README.md

 * A dense layer with 84 neurons and a ReLU activation function
 * An ourput layer

-The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 45).
+The model includes ReLU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 45).

-#### 2. Attempts to reduce overfitting in the model
+#### 2. Reducing overfitting

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 75).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.